abdvool/growth-mindset/read01.md

 **Markdown** is a lightweight and easy-to-use syntax for styling all forms of writing on the GitHub platform.

-## there is many commands you can use it but they are different to write them here like :
+## there is many commands you can use it and they are  different than HTML like :

 * Headers

- hashtag here it is like < h1 > tag
+ hashtag(#) here it is like < h1 > tag

 * Images